pronique/multitenant/README.md

 	]
 ```

 Note:  don't forget to add the , to the bottom config section when pasting the above configuration.
-A syntax error in Config\app.php is a silent failure (blank page).
+A syntax error in config\app.php is a silent failure (blank page).

 ## Usage